 Try to stay off of and complete exercises that will not affect the lower foot area but like swimming or low impact indoor cycling, You can do it.

-- How long is your morning exercise routine?
+- What is your go-to motivating exercise music?

 - Do you know any quick but effective workouts or exercises to do in the morning?